Wondering how to wear a blazer and a t-shirt without looking careless? Glad to hear it, you’re in the right place.

 This is the short-sleeved shirt equivalent of tugging at the cuffs of your button-up shirt after you put on your jacket.

 Another option/variation on this: if your t-shirt sleeves are long you can fold up your t-shirt sleeves before you put on your jacket.
-Take the bottom edge (pro tip: on clothing this is called the hem) of your t-shirt and fold it to meet the top of your shoulder.
+Take the bottom edge (pro aside: on clothing this is called the hem) of your t-shirt and fold it to meet the top of your shoulder.
 This will also help keep the t-shirt sleeve from bunching up around your bicep.

 Tip 3: Size your t-shirt down